The Mystery of the S.S. Waratah

 Yours as B4

-On July 27, as she made her way between Durban and Cape Town, the Waratah overtook and communicated with the cargo steamer Clan MacIntyre.
+On July 27, as she made her way between Durban and Cape Town, S.S.
+Waratah overtook and communicated with the cargo steamer Clan McIntyre.
 The following exchange took place;

 Clan McIntyre – ‘What ship is that?’